Vlad-Bobeica/the-new-oikoumene/README.md

  3 |        air |    1.293

 Initialising wall:
     Enter number of wall layers:
 > 3
     Enter thickness of Layer 1 in meters: (interior to exterior)
 > 2
     Enter material of Layer 1: (number corresponding to a material)
 > 1
     Enter thickness of Layer 2 in meters: (interior to exterior)
 > 5.5
     Enter material of Layer 2: (number corresponding to a material)
 > 2
     Enter thickness of Layer 3 in meters: (interior to exterior)
 > 2.5
     Enter material of Layer 3: (number corresponding to a material)
 > 1
 Wall initialised successfully.

 List of available shapes:
  |    tube
  |    ring
  |    spheroid

 Configuring the first, clockwise rotating assembly of the vessel.
 Enter the number of component subassemblies (geometric shapes):
 > 2
     Enter shape of subassembly 1: (from list of shapes)
 > spheroid
     Enter shape of subassembly 2: (from list of shapes)
 > tube

 Configuring the second, counter-clockwise rotating assembly of the vessel.
 Enter the number of component subassemblies (geometric shapes):
 > 1
     Enter shape of subassembly 1: (from list of shapes)
 > ring

-Saved data found.
-Proceed with loading the previous vessel?
-(Y to load / N to delete saved data / E to exit)
-> y

-Loading previous vessel...
+Vessel initialised.
+Opening configuration file...

+Press ENTER to continue after filling in the configuration file.

 Table of materials:
  0 |      water |      997 (average interior density)